-1. Each jurisdiction will continue to implement procedures for the following activities required by the permit: - Locating priority areas; - Dry weather field assessments of outfalls or facilities serving priority areas; - Characterizing discharges found by or reported to the Permittees; - Tracing the source of illicit discharges; - Ending the discharge.
+1. Each jurisdiction will continue to implement procedures for the following activities required by the permit: - Locating priority areas; - By 12/31/2018, the County field assessed 40% of the MS4 and will continue to assess 12% each year, on average, thereafter to detect and identify illicit discharges and connections - Characterizing discharges found by or reported to the Permittees; - Tracing the source of illicit discharges; - Ending the discharge.